 325: The Art of the Essay

-Goals and Guidelines for English 325: The Art of the Essay
+Learning Goals for English 325: The Art of the Essay

 - To hone mechanics, attention to language and audience, style, and craft in students’ essay writing.

-- To develop a critical understanding of some key practices and examples of essay writing and the multiple kinds of work that essays do, such as cultural commentary, social critique, and memoir.
+- To develop an understanding of key elements of essay writing and an awareness of various essay genres, including cultural commentary, social critique, and memoir.

-- To develop an awareness of different rhetorical approaches and research incorporation in essay writing and to practice these approaches.
+- To develop an awareness of different rhetorical approaches and methods for incorporating research in essay writing, and to practice using those approaches and methods.

 - To develop an awareness of the rigors and potential pleasures entailed in reading, discussing, and crafting written essays.